Indecent Exposure – Lewd Conduct in Michigan

 At one end of the clothing spectrum are the primitive tribal people groups who live in warm, humid climates where clothing is not necessary for warmth or protection.
 At the other end of this spectrum is modern man.
 It seems the more civilized a person becomes the greater the effort and money expended to hide their body.
 Standards of what is 'decent' and thus 'indecent' varies greatly by location and century.
 Humans have progressed from living in a state of total nakedness up and through the layer upon layer of clothing worn during the 1700-1800's.

-Women's clothing fashions have changed much over time.
+Women's clothing fashions have changed the most over time.
 In the servant and slave classes the female breasts were often left exposed, or painted and adorned (ancient Egypt).
 Greek women are depicted in an ancient mural wearing a tunic type of garment that left a single breast exposed.
 Athletes in the 720 B.C..
 Athens, Greece Olympics competed fully nude, however, women were not allowed to participate or be a spectator.
 The Greek word 'gymnasium' means a place to "train in the nude."

-Indigenous groups in North America, South America, Africa, the Pacific Islands and other less traveled areas (less civilized) have little or no need for clothing to protect themselves from the elements.
+Indigenous groups in North America, South America, Africa, the Pacific Islands and other less traveled areas have little or no need for clothing to protect themselves from the elements.
 For thousands of years, women in these areas, including many native American Indians, ran around bare-breasted with perhaps a grass skirt – or not – and thought little of it.
 In some remote tribes yet today, men and women work and live together completely naked.

 Between 1700 and 1900 A.D., a woman's bare legs, bare ankles, or bare shoulders were considered much more risqué than a bared breast.
 As time progressed, the moral virtues of the Victorian Era (1837 – 1901) spread the nude and lewd taboo.
 Human attire reached the pinnacle of absurdity during this time, when layer upon layer of clothing was worn (it could take an hour to get dressed) no matter the temperature.
 Any small exposure of flesh was indecent, especially a woman’s bare ankle.
-In fact, the legs of chair and tables were covered during this time so as to not offend the unsuspecting.
+In fact, the legs of chair and tables were covered so as to not offend the unsuspecting.

 Indecency Laws Today.

-Except for designated beaches in a few states such as Florida and California, it remains indecent (and thus illegal) for a woman to go topless or topfree in most of the United States.
+Except for designated beaches in a few states such as Florida and California, it remains indecent (and thus illegal) for a woman to go topless in most of the United States.
 Likewise, it is prohibited that a man or woman show their genitals or pubic area in public (unless of course they are on a nude beach or at a private nudist club).

 There are parts of the United States where women have filed lawsuits claiming they are being treated differently then men and thus discriminated against.
 In 1992, a New York Appeals Court ruled that the state's criminal indecent exposure laws did not ban a woman from exposing her breasts in public, so long as the exposure was not done for commercial reasons.
 Almost every lawsuit that has been filed by women seeking topless freedom has been won, including such unlikely places such as Ohio, Washington D.C., Key West, New York, Oregon, New Orleans and more.
 In these places a woman can – in theory anyway – be topless in public.

 However, even in such places it is probably not a wise choice to drive, walk down the sidewalk, or ride the subway with bared breasts.
-Because, if a topless woman causes a traffic backup or a public disturbance (i.e. gawkers), the woman can be asked to cover her bosom or leave the area, not because she is female (and thus has breasts), but rather because her bare breasts are causing a disturbance.
+Because, if a topless woman causes a traffic backup or a public disturbance (i.e. from gawkers), the woman can be asked to cover her bosom or leave the area, not because she is female (and thus has breasts), but rather, because her bare breasts are causing a disturbance.

 Some beaches may tolerate topless sunbathers, but most of the Americas will not allow breasts to be bared anywhere.
 In contrast, much of the European world allows topless sunbathing at pools, parks, and beaches.
 Many locations have designated areas for complete nudity.
 At the opposite extreme, most Muslim countries require that women cover their arms, legs, and heads; in some places women are required to cover their face with a burqa (a head-to-toe covering with a small window for the eyes).
 Moslem teachings provide that modesty is an important virtue and insufficient dress is forbidden.